ironnn/DeepUTR/README.md

 # DeepUTR

-DeepUTR is a model designed to predict the translation efficiency (TE) of human 5' UTRs.
+DeepUTR is a model designed to predict the translation ability (ribosome profiling reads) of human 5' UTRs.
 This model aims to analyze the 5' UTR sequences to predict their regulatory capacity on translation.

-## Project Description

-This project provides a deep learning-based approach to predict the translation efficiency (TE) of human mRNA 5' UTR regions.
-The model leverages the structural and sequence features of 5' UTRs, combined with multiple biological data sources, to predict translation regulation potential.

 ## Train and inference